BitPhinix/slate-yjs/README.md

 # Why use Slate Yjs instead of slate-collaborative?

-Performance. slate-collaboritve works well for small documents but causes 20 seconds plus load times on larger documents which slate-yjs can load in a fraction of a second.
+Performance. slate-collaborative works well for small documents but causes 20 seconds plus load times on larger documents which slate-yjs can load in a fraction of a second.

 For a more in-depth comparison take a look at this [benchmark](https://github.com/dmonad/crdt-benchmarks).

+# Why CRDTs over OT?

+The article ["CRDTs are the future"](https://josephg.com/blog/crdts-are-the-future/) from the creator of [sharedb](https://github.com/share/sharedb) might be interesting for you.

 # API

-## YjsClient
+## YjsEditor

 Adding a 2-way binding from the editor to a yjs document is as easy as: